-- Protection of scenic viewsheds (visible natural environment).
-The aesthetic appearance of the landscape is important, and management activities that are perceived as having a negative impact on that appearance are often resisted.
-Scenic areas contribute to viable recreation- and tourism-based local economies. - Honoring tribal heritages, traditional values, and land uses.
-Preserving and respecting traditional uses and practices is vitally important.
+Safety of firefighters and the public Comment [JMS39]: Provide explanation (2-3 sentences) under each of these.
+Example given for tribal heritages.
+Protection of private property Conservation of air and water quality, Comment [JMS40]: Need to emphasize water throughout.
+Maintenance and enhancement of local economies Restoration of healthy and resilient landscapes Protection of scenic viewsheds (visible natural environment).
+Honoring tribal heritages, traditional values, and land uses Comment [JMS41]: Insert tribal as a value Preserving and respecting traditional uses and practices is vitally important.
 Wildland fire and resource management policies and practices need to take into account cultural values and beliefs, related historic and spiritual sites and resources, and the relevant lessons to be gleaned from traditional ecological knowledge.
 Timber resources are a valuable trust asset and tribes accept and generally encourage timber management that results in healthy forests and local economic gains.
 Being a firefighter is a respected and desired profession, and firefighting is an economic benefit in tribal communities.
+Comment [JMS42]: This verbiage comes from the West below.